-We use the AFLW [28] dataset for training the HyperFace network.
-It contains 25,993 faces in 21,997 real-world images with full pose, expression, ethnicity, age and gender variations.
+We use AFLW [22] dataset for training the HyperFace network.
+It contains 25, 993 faces in 21, 997 real-world images with full pose, expression, ethnicity, age and gender variations.
 It provides annotations for 21 landmark points per face, along with the face bounding-box, face pose (yaw, pitch and roll) and gender information.
-We randomly selected 1000 images for testing, and used the rest for training the network.
-Different loss functions are used for training the tasks of face detection, landmark localization, pose estimation and gender classification.
+We randomly selected 1000 images for testing, and keep the rest for training the network.
+Different loss functions are used for training the tasks of face detection, landmark localization, pose estimation and gender classification tasks.

-Face Detection: We use the Selective Search [53] algorithm in R-CNN [15] to generate region proposals for faces in an image.
-A region having an Intersection over Union (IOU) overlap of more than 0.5 with the ground truth bounding box is considered a positive sample (l = 1).
-The candidate regions with IOU overlap less than 0.35 are treated as negative instances (l = 0).
+Face Detection: We use the Selective Search [43] algorithm in RCNN [12] to generate region proposals for faces in an image.
+A region having an overlap of more than 0.5 with the ground truth bounding box is considered a positive sample (l = 1).
+The candidate regions with overlap less than 0.35 are treated as negative instance (l = 0).
 All the other regions are ignored.
 We use the softmax loss function given by (1) for training the face detection task.